Farms & Farmers’ Markets

 - Farmers usually don't have labels on their products, such as grass-fed, pasture-raised, etc. Instead, talk to them about their farming practices.

-- Some farmers do use common meat labels, though; you can read about those labels here.
+- Some farmers do use common meat labels; read about them here.

 - For the most part, you'll only find whole chickens at your local market.
 Selling chicken in parts is costlier for farmers, so most of them choose the whole-bird route.